Courage To Continue

 Patient Safety Impact works in partnership with established consumer advocacy groups and agencies whose work centers around patient safety.
 Its focus is on healthcare, patient engagement, patient safety, and navigating through a flawed medical system.

-Community Impact works with local community and national organizations focusing on nursing homes, domestic violence, sexual violence, and mental health.
+Community Impact works with local community and national organizations focusing on nursing homes, domestic violence, sexual violence, mental health, and homelessness.

 Rachel Brummert is Founder and CEO of Courage to Continue, LLC and serves as a Special Government Employee (SGE) at the U.S. Food and Drug Administration.
-She is also a contributor at Drugwatch, Medshadow Foundation, and Health Web Magazine.
-Additionally, she is founding member of the American Society for Pharmacovigilance STRIPE Initiative.
+She is also a contributor at Drugwatch and Medshadow Foundation.
+Additionally, she is Communications Lead at American Society of Pharmacovigilance and founding member of the STRIPE Initiative.
+Most recently, she became a Steering Committee Member for Personalized Medicine Coalition's More Than a Number campaign.

-She is a passionate fixture in her community serving on the advisory committee at the North Carolina Department of Health and Human Services Division of Aging and Adult Services, and as a member of Health Care Justice North Carolina legislative committee.
+She is a passionate fixture in her community serving on the advisory committee at the North Carolina Department of Health and Human Services Division of Aging and Adult Services, and an advocate for Charlotte, NC's homeless population.
 Rachel also serves as a COVID ambassador for Mecklenburg County government.

-She uses her passion for being a voice for the voiceless through filmmaking, public service announcements, and speaking engagements.
+She uses her passion for being a voice for the voiceless through filmmaking, and public speaking.

 Rachel earned her Bachelor of Science from Cabrini University in Special Education and her Master of Science from Rutgers University in Substance Abuse Counseling.